matt-FFFFFF/terraform-module-testing/README.md

 It is recommended to use an IDE with Go language support.
 VSCode is a great IDE, install the `golang.go` extension from Google on the [marketplace](https://marketplace.visualstudio.com/items?itemName=golang.Go).

+### GitHub Copilot

+GitHub Copilot is a new feature that uses machine learning to help you write code.
+It is available in VSCode and is a great way to learn Go.
+Add comments to your code to help Copilot understand what you are trying to do.

 ## Running the tests

 If you choose to use VSCode then the testing can be run from the IDE as shown in this image: